 Credit: D.P./ Camera Operator

 I have been part of the Grammy crew; working with N.A.R.A.S., covering events, rehearsals, and interviews over the entire week.
 They set me loose to work literally on the red carpet in ’06, through 2016.
 I’ve been shooting the Grammy Red Carpet for 10 YEARS. wow.
-Watch new clip Watch an old clip here – I. Some of my past favorite moments were meeting Ringo Starr, Alain Touissant, Dr. John and watching U2 rehearse live.
-In 2016 the fire marshal finally booted us out, end of an era.
-This year I figured, time to move on to other projects!
+Some of my past favorite moments were meeting Ringo Starr, Alain Touissant, Dr. John and watching U2 rehearse live.
+In 2016 the fire marshal finally booted us off our free-ranging style on the carpet, end of an era.
+In 2017 I figured, time to move on to other projects!
+Here’s what we used to do:

 I came onboard to operate on an Emmylou live show at the Derby in Los Angeles.
 9 HD cameras.
 That’s the way to shoot live!
 A BBC director/DP team came out for this.
 What a voice!
 I realized she recorded backups on one of my favorite Dylan albums: “Desire.”

 I went to Iowa with Paul Andresen to shoot this cool band in the middle of winter.
 Almost ditched the van on the way back to Chicago.
-See the video here.
+See the video below or here.

 John was my second piano teacher and left an indelible impression on me.
 He is still going strong.
 Moved to Minnesota.
 I would not be playing blues and jazz today if not for John.